Take 2: Spacewalking astronauts tackle solar panel work

 “Remember: You are butterflies with biceps today,” astronaut Megan McArthur radioed from inside.

+The two had to wait until they were back on the night side of Earth — and the station's old solar panels were no longer soaking up sunlight and generating power — before making the final power connections.
+Otherwise, they could be shocked.

+While awaiting darkness, the camera-and-light assembly on Kimbrough's helmet came loose, even though he'd switched to a different suit to avoid the trouble he encountered last time.
+Pesquet did his best to secure it with wire ties, as the minutes ticked by.

-The spacewalkers managed to bolt down the first solar wing last week, but had to delay making the electrical connections and unfurling the panel to its full 63 feet (19 meters) in length.
-That topped Sunday's to-do list.
+The final step — still ahead — was the unfurling of the panel to its full 63 feet (19 meters) in length.

 These new solar wings are designed to roll out like a red carpet, unlike the station's old ones that unfolded like an accordion.
 They will give the aging station a much needed electrical boost, as demand for experiments and space tourists grows.